Try Laundry Stripping — Your Clothes & Towels are Dirtier Than You’d Think!

 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-Today I’m sharing the best laundry & household cleaning tip I’ve tried in a while!
+This is the best laundry & household cleaning tip I’ve tried!

 Ever heard of laundry stripping?
-I really hadn’t either until I started seeing murky water videos and pics trending on TikTok and Instagram during quarantine.
+I really hadn’t either until I started seeing murky water videos and pics trending on TikTok and Instagram during quarantine in 2020.
 People were soaking their towels in bathtubs filled with hot water and a laundry stripping solution, and then showing how the water would turn dark.
 It’s sort of gross yet satisfying at the same time!
 LOL!

 The more I researched laundry stripping, I actually started to see lots of savvy cleaning sites have content surrounding the concept.
 So it isn’t a new topic, but I had never tried it myself and wanted to give it a shot!